philok93/SNIDS/README.md

 More information can be found on: (url of thesis)

-The folder "Libraries" includes the 3 libraries required to import into the project to run it.
+The folder "Libraries" includes the Weka and LibSVM libraries required to run the project.
+Also, JUnit is required to run the "MethodsIDSTest.java" class.

 [![DOI](https://zenodo.org/badge/101434573.svg)](https://zenodo.org/badge/latestdoi/101434573)